 This college preparatory lab-based course is structured around building an understanding of the basic concepts of chemistry.
 Students investigate these concepts in a variety of contexts including problem solving, projects, direct instruction, classroom discussions, and laboratory activities.
 Students are expected to be familiar with and able to use algebraic and mathematical skills as they relate to abstract chemical concepts.
 Topics covered in this course include the nature of matter and the periodic table, atomic theory, chemical nomenclature, gas behavior, chemical reactions, and stoichiometry.
 Laboratory work, performed frequently, is essential to the development of in-depth understanding.
 Computer software applications, online simulations and calculator-based experiments are used at various times throughout the year.
 Prerequisite: Blue House: None.
 Green House: C or better in Biology or Earth Systems Science AND in Algebra I. Duration: Full Year.
 Credit: 1.0 Science.

-#150 Experimental Chemistry: ♦
+#150 Experimental Chemistry: ◆

-This college preparatory lab-based course is designed for students who plan to attend a four-year college and who have a strong interest in pursuing a career in a scientific field.
+This college preparatory, lab-based course is designed for students who plan to attend a four-year college and who have a strong interest in pursuing a career in a scientific field.
 Students are expected to have strong math skills, as this is an integral part of a good science background.
 Students are expected to demonstrate exemplary learning dispositions.
 The course includes extensive college level laboratory work and individual research on chemistry-related societal issues.
 Students will be using a variety of technological applications throughout the year.
 The first half of the year will focus on major themes of chemistry including matter, reactions, and energy.
-Second semester will circle back to those topics in greater depth to provide the foundation necessary for advanced chemistry study.
+Second semester will delve more deeply into chemical reactions including building understanding of why they occur and making mathematical predictions about quantities involved.